netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

     ```
     add locationfile /var/netscaler/inbuilt_db/Citrix_Netscaler_InBuilt_GeoIP_DB_IPv4
     ```
-#### Create system User account for Citrix ingress controller in Citrix ADC
+#### Create system User account for Citrix ingress controller in NetScaler

-Citrix ingress controller configures the Citrix ADC using a system user account of the Citrix ADC.
-The system user account should have certain privileges so that the CIC has permission configure the following on the Citrix ADC:
+Citrix ingress controller configures the NetScaler using a system user account of the NetScaler.
+The system user account should have certain privileges so that the CIC has permission configure the following on the NetScaler:

 -  Add, Delete, or View Content Switching (CS) virtual server
 -  Add, Delete, or View GSLB virtual server